Grand National Tournament Qualification Procedures

 12. Minimum participation.

 Competitors/teams only need to compete in one eligible event at one eligible tournament to be included in the Points Race.
-However, there are three qualification benefits for competing at more tournaments:

 13. Grand National Tournament qualification.